Martin-Winfred/Martin-Winfred/README.md

 # Hi there

 * Linux user, familiar with Debian series and Arch series
+* Now in WIntec as a student
+* I like do some reading when I am free
+* I may don't reply issue, but be happy to ask questions.
 * Ask things [here](https://github.com/Martin-Winfred/Martin-Winfred/issues)

 ## My Skill set